Stay secure with our expert winter planning advice

 2. Check for existing leaks

-Leaky taps and valves make your pipes more likely to freeze.
-A few quick fixes now could help you to avoid expensive repairs later.
-If you have a leak, it's important to close the stop-valve and contact a plumber straight away.
+Leaking taps and valves make your pipes more likely to freeze but a few quick checks now could help avoid any expensive repairs later.
+Find out how to check for leaks.

-Exposed pipes are the first to freeze and cause damage.
+Exposed pipes are the first to freeze and cause bursts.
 A cheap and simple option is to pad and insulate them to help keep the chill out.

 Have your pipes frozen?